KRIS-TV

-KRIS-TV (channel 6) is a television station in Corpus Christi, Texas, United States, affiliated with NBC and The CW Plus.
+KRIS-TV (channel 6) is a television station in Corpus Christi, Texas, United States, affiliated with NBC.
 It is owned by the E. W. Scripps Company alongside low-power dual Telemundo affiliate/independent station K22JA-D; Scripps also provides certain services to CBS affiliate KZTV (channel 10) under a shared services agreement (SSA) with SagamoreHill Broadcasting.
-The stations share studios on Artesian Street in downtown Corpus Christi, while KRIS-TV's transmitter is located in Robstown, Texas.
+The three stations share studios on Artesian Street in downtown Corpus Christi; KRIS-TV's transmitter is located in Robstown, Texas.

 History

-KRIS-TV began broadcasting on May 22, 1956, as the first VHF television station in the area beating former rival KZTV by four months.
-It aired an analog signal on VHF channel 6 and had studios on South Staples Street in Downtown Corpus Christi.
+KRIS-TV began broadcasting on May 23, 1956, as the first VHF television station in the area beating former rival KZTV by four months.
+It aired an analog signal on VHF channel 6 and originally had studios on South Staples Street in Downtown Corpus Christi.
 The channel has always been an NBC affiliate but shared secondary ABC status with KZTV until KIII launched on May 4, 1964.
 In 1989, it was a secondary Fox affiliate carrying a few shows during syndicated hours on the weekends.
 This ended in 1991 due to other affiliates becoming available on cable via Foxnet.
 KRIS-TV was the first television station in the United States to air hard liquor ads after a self-imposed 1948 industry ban was lifted.
 A commercial for Crown Royal whiskey aired on the station in 1996 featuring a puppy with a diploma and another carrying a Crown Royal bag in its mouth.
 Cordillera Communications bought the station in 1998.

 On July 23, 2008, Eagle Creek Broadcasting announced that it had sold KZTV to Cordillera Communications.
 The transaction was opposed by McKinnon Broadcasting who at the time owned rival KIII.
 This objection held up the deal until August 24, 2009, when Eagle Creek announced a shared services agreement (SSA) had been established with KRIS.
 Cordillera acquired all KZTV assets with Eagle Creek owning the broadcast license.

 On August 24, 2017, KRIS and KZTV began simulcasting together to provide full coverage of Hurricane Harvey with both news teams.

 Cordillera announced on October 29, 2018, that it would sell most of its stations, including KRIS and the SSA with KZTV, to the E. W. Scripps Company.
 The sale was completed on May 1, 2019.
 Combined with an unrelated side deal resulting from an acquisition involving Raycom Media and Gray Television ongoing at the time of the purchase, it made KRIS a sister station to ABC affiliate KXXV in Waco.
 It also marked Scripps' return to Corpus Christi, as the company owned the Caller-Times from 1997 to 2015.